 So, you may lose your job if unemployment gets out of control.
 You may not only lose your current job, but it could get harder to find a job as the overall economic activity is down.
 If you somehow retain your job, you may see a cut in the benefits or pay.
 Moreover, the scenario will be such that you won’t be able to negotiate a pay rise.

-If you run a business, then you could have to grapple with a drop in consumer demand.
+If you run a business, you could grapple with a drop in consumer demand.
 You may even go bankrupt if you are unable to pay your expenses.

 Besides, your investments may also see a drop.
 At the time of the recessionary phase, investment is the stocks, properties, bonds, and other assets that could go down significantly.
 It may impede your retirement plans as well.
 If you lose a job and are unable to pay home EMI, then you could go homeless also.